Darxo/Hardened/README.md

 - The Event-Option to shoot down the bird who shat your brother now costs 5 Ammunition

 ### Other

 - All fleeing characters now have +1 Action Point
 - All player characters now have +1 Action Point during AutoRetreat
+- Try out now costs 100% more.
+You can now dismiss recruits after you tried them out to make room for new recruits
 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
 - The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense